Counting connected hypergraphs via the probabilistic method: Probabilistic reformulation

 Turning to the case where $\la=\la(n)\to 1$, let us write $\la$ as $1+\eps$ with $\eps=\eps(n)$.
 Building on enumerative results of theirs~\cite{KL_sparse} from 1997, in 2002 Karo\'nski and \L uczak~\cite{KL_giant} proved a bivariate local limit theorem for $L_1(\Hrnp)$ and $N_1(\Hrnp)$ just above the `critical window' $\eps=O(n^{-1/3})$ of the phase transition, in the range where $\eps^3n\to\infty$ but $\eps^3n=o(\log n/\log\log n)$.
 In an extended abstract from 2006, Andriamampianina and Ravelomanana~\cite{AR} outlined an extension of the enumerative results of Karo\'nski and \L uczak~\cite{KL_sparse} to treat hypergraphs with much larger excess (or nullity); this implies an extension of the local limit theorem of~\cite{KL_giant} to the range where $\eps^3n\to\infty$ but $\eps^4n\to 0$.
-These results illustrate a general phenomenon in this field: it seems that the barely supercritical case is more accessible to enumerative methods, and the strongly supercritical ($\la>1$ constant) to probabilistic methods.
+These results illustrate a general phenomenon in this field: it seems that the barely supercritical case is more accessible to enumerative methods, and the strongly supercritical case ($\la>1$ constant) to probabilistic methods.

 In the special case of graphs, even more detailed results have been proved.
 Following many earlier results (see, for example, the references in~\cite{PWio}), in 2006 Luczak and \L uczak proved a local limit theorem for $L_1(\Htnp)$ throughout the entire supercritical regime, i.e., when $\la=1+\eps$ with $\eps^3n\to\infty$ and $\eps=O(1)$, as part of a more general result about the random cluster model.
 Slightly earlier, Pittel and Wormald~\cite{PWio} had come very close to proving a \emph{trivariate} local limit theorem for $L_1(\Htnp)$, $N_1(\Htnp)$ and a third parameter, the number of vertices in the `core'.
 More precisely, they proved a trivariate local limit theorem for the conditional distribution of these parameters where the conditioning is on the event that there is a unique giant component of approximately the right size, an event that holds with probability $1-o(1)$.
 With hindsight it is easy to remove the conditioning using, for example, Lemma~\ref{lbigep}.
-As far as we are aware, it is an open question whether their trivariate result can be generalized to hypergraphs, even for $\eps$ constant or $\eps=o(\log n/\log\log n)$.

 Returning to hypergraphs, if we ask for results covering the entire (weakly) supercritical regime $\eps^3n\to\infty$, $\eps\to 0$, it is only recently that anything non-trivial has been proved about the giant component.
 Indeed, as far as we are aware, the first result of this type is the central limit theorem for $L_1(\Hrnp)$ proved in~\cite{BR_hyp}, using random walk and martingale arguments.
 A bivariate central limit theorem for $L_1(\Hrnp)$ and $N_1(\Hrnp)$ was proved very recently in~\cite{BR_hyp2}, using similar methods.
 Here we shall use smoothing ideas as in~\cite{C-OMS,BC-OK2a}, but applied in a very different way, to deduce the corresponding bivariate local limit theorem, Theorem~\ref{thprob}; Theorem~\ref{thenum} will then follow easily.